-Due to state fiscal budget reductions for State Fiscal Year 2012, the Department eliminated the clothing allowance issued each January, maintaining an annual issuance dependant on the availability and appropriation of state or federal funding.
+Due to state fiscal budget reductions for State Fiscal Year 2012, the Department eliminated the clothing allowance issued each January, maintaining the August issuance in the amount of \$50 for each school age child.

 T. DIVERSION PAYMENT FOR APPLICANTS

 A diversion payment is offered to a NMW applicant benefit group who is otherwise eligible for cash assistance but chooses not to participate in the NMW Cash Assistance Program on a monthly basis in lieu of receiving a one-time diversion payment.
 The diversion payment is limited to two times in an applicant's 60-month lifetime limit.
 Effective November 15, 2007, the amount of the diversion payment is \$1,500.00 for households of one - three and \$2,500.00 for households of four or more.